needle-mirror/com.unity.sentis/Documentation~/understand-sentis-workflow.md

 5. Run the model with the input to infer a result.
 6. Get the result.

+> [!TIP]
+> Use the [Workflow example](workflow-example.md) to understand the workflow applied to a simple example.

 ## Use the Unity.Sentis namespace

-Add the following to the top of your script:
+To use the `Unity.Sentis` namespace, add the following to the top of your script:

 ```
 using Unity.Sentis;